 General Opinion: Magnificent!

 Review: The year is 1788 and King George III sits upon the throne of England.
-Get used to it as he’s going to be around for another three films after this one… and did i mention he’s going to be batshit crazy for most of that?
-Well this is the film that explains all of that.
-And what a film it is.
+Get used to it as he’s going to be around for another three films after this one… And did I mention he’s going to be batshit crazy for most of that?
+This is the film that explains why.
+And what a film it is!
 I mean… literally, this film has it all.
-It’s got power and emotion, it’s got a cracking script, fanatstic performances, humour… need i go on?
+It’s got power and emotion, it’s got a cracking script, fantastic performances, humour… need i go on?
 It is as practically perfect as you can reasonably expect a history film to be.

-Granted, it doesn’t have an epic quality to it… but that’s clearly not neccessary given the subject matter.
-This is the story of a King going mad and it’s gripping enough as it is.
+Granted, it doesn’t have an epic quality to it but that’s clearly not necessary given the subject matter.
+This is the story of a king going mad and it’s gripping enough as it is.
 Nigel Hawthorne is fantastic as George III, going from rationally sane, to crazy, to raging but not as crazy, to silent but crazy and then finally back to sane again.
 Helen Mirren is on top form.
-Pitt the Younger is like an eerie premonition of David Cameron whilst Mr Fox (besides looking like the butler from Downton Abbey… errr…) is an ominous foreshadowing of Gordon Brown.
-Add to this as well that everybody is believable as the characters they play and it serves well giving the film a realistic, authentic taste that immerses you in the period and grips every fibre of your being.
+Pitt the Younger is like an eerie premonition of David Cameron whilst Mr Fox is an ominous foreshadowing of Gordon Brown.
+Add to this that everybody is believable as the characters they play and it serves well giving the film a realistic, authentic taste that immerses you in the period and grips every fibre of your being.

-The film does miss out some parts due to time constraints yes… and it does take a bit of dramatic licence here and there… but who cares when this is so good?
-It’s probably the most accurate film we’ve seen so far… and lest we forget… we’ve seen some truly apalling films.
-Almost everything that happens is based on an actual event… and by god the sets are magnificent… even if they aren’t where they’re supposed to be then they’ve done a good job disguising them because i can’t tell the difference (And i once got lost in St George’s Chapel at Windsor Castle FFS!)
+The film does miss out some parts due to time constraints and it does take a bit of dramatic licence here and there but who cares when this is so good?
+It’s probably the most accurate film we’ve seen so far.
+Lest we forget, we’ve seen some truly appalling films.
+Almost everything that happens is based on an actual event.
+By god the sets are magnificent!
+Even if they aren’t where they’re supposed to be they’ve done a good job disguising them because I can’t tell the difference (and I once got lost in St George’s Chapel at Windsor Castle FFS!)

-And might i also add that this has what is probably one of the best scenes in cinematic history?
-The first restraining scene is just plain awesome, especially with the superb use of Handel in the background and Ian Holms cry of “NO SIR… YOU ARE THE PATIENT.”
+And might I also add that this has what is probably one of the best scenes in cinematic history?
+The first restraining scene is just plain awesome, especially with the superb use of Handel in the background and Ian Holm’s cry of “NO SIR… YOU ARE THE PATIENT!”
 The whole film, but especially this scene, leaves a very distinctive impression on the mind.
-It’s one you remeber.
-Did i mention this film is the only reason i can identify a Tamworth from fifty paces?
-No… well it is.
+It’s one you remember.
+Did I mention this film is the only reason I can identify a Tamworth pig from fifty paces?
+No… Well it is.

 Rating: 10/10- Can’t be faulted.